lhr-solar/BPS/Docs/source/Software/BSP.rst

 Purpose
     The Fans driver is used to control the speed of the fans depending on the temperature of the Battery Pack.
 It uses pins PC6, PC7, PB14, PB15 with the alternative function of Pulse-Width Modulation enabled for as many speeds as needed for a total of 4 fans.
+The fans use PWM, so the speed can be reduced to save energy.

 Usage
     It sets the speeds of individual fans and can also return the value of those speeds.
 The